-Because midwives are the experts in normal but are being marginalised and underfunded.
+Because midwives are the experts in physiological birth but are being marginalised and underfunded.

 Because midwives are still called ‘nurses’ and are patronised and ignored.

-Because continuity of support from a midwife you know and trust is safer, less expensive and more satisfiying.
+Because continuity of support from a midwife you know and trust is safer, less expensive and more satisfying.

-Because midwives are still treated as obstetric assistants.
+Because midwives are still sometimes treated as obstetric assistants.

 Because doulas and midwives spend too much time listening to traumatic birth stories.

 Because postnatal depression and post traumatic stress disorder are epidemic.

 Because terrible births lead to terrible rates of breastfeeding.